본문 바로가기

 Gyeongnam’s 121,000 Won Green Fee Now Higher Than the Metropolitan Area

-An unusual reversal has occurred, with green fees at mid-sized golf courses in Gyeongnam now more expensive than those in the metropolitan area.
+An unusual reversal has occurred, with green fees at mid-sized golf courses in Gyeongnam now more expensive than those in the Seoul metropolitan area.

 Gyeongnam Green Fees to Exceed Metropolitan Area in January Next Year It was found that the weekday green fees at mid-sized golf courses in Gyeongnam next January are more expensive than those in the Seoul metropolitan area.

-For 195 mid-sized golf courses operating in January, the off-season, green fees (based on the highest price, excluding Jeju Island) were found to be 102,000 won on weekdays and 133,000 won on weekends.
-Compared to the peak season in October, these are 67,000 won (39.6%) and 77,000 won (36.7%) cheaper on weekdays and weekends, respectively.
+For the 195 mid-sized golf courses operating in January, which is the off-season (excluding Jeju Island, based on the highest price), the weekday green fee was found to be 102,000 won and the weekend fee 133,000 won.
+Compared to the peak season in October, this represents a decrease of 67,000 won (39.6%) on weekdays and 77,000 won (36.7%) on weekends.

 Gyeongnam Green Fees to Exceed Metropolitan Area in January Next Year